DaStanzel/Joins/README.md

 * create a query that shows last names, salaries and commissions of all employees whose commission is 20%.
 Give the columns Employee, Monthly Salary, and Commission headings.
 (3 points)

 ## Joins
-For excercising joins solve the following excercises
+For excercising joins solve the following excercises with joins and subselects

 * The management would like a list of the different salaries per job.
 The output should contain the job_id as well as the sum of the salaries per job_id.
 In addition, the output should be sorted in descending order according to the sum of the salaries.